-Both CreepShowArt and EmilyArtful are successful figures on YouTube who at one point both reached over 500k subscribers each.
+Both CreepShowArt and EmilyArtful are successful art YouTubers who at one point both reached over 500k subscribers each.
 One of them has lost over 100k subs in the past two weeks because it’s been exposed that she allegedly stalked the other for almost ten years because she’s her husband’s ex.

 At the beginning of June, 2021, CreepShowArt, a.k.a.
 Shannon, was outed by lolcow site administrators for posting about herself and other creators on their site for years.
 Lolcow is an often negative and offensive place, but they do have rules, many of which CreepShowArt broke while posting there.